 You can always put the topping on the side in case one is not inspired by the idea of cheese paired with jam.

-For a full insight in the secrets of camembert baking, read this wonderful article by The Petite Cook
+For more on Camembert baking, read this wonderful article by The Petite Cook